-Locations of the smoke control areas within Carlisle are highlighted on our online mapping tool or on our smoke control map that you can find in the dowloads section.
-To view the areas on the map, place a tick in the 'Smoke Control Areas' category which is listed in the 'Environmental' section.
+Locations of the smoke control areas within Carlisle are highlighted on our Online Mapping Tool To view the areas on the map, place a tick in the 'Smoke Control Areas' category which is listed in the 'Environmental' section.

 Air Quality Documents

 We have a legal duty to periodically review and assess the current and likely future air quality in Carlisle against national air quality standards and objectives.
 The purpose of the assessment process is to identify areas where it is likely that objectives for the seven common air pollutants will not be met.